 To be eligible for the Fulton Nassau Crossroads program, a property must be located on Fulton Street between Broadway to the west and Water Street to the east, or on Nassau Street between Spruce Street to the north and Maiden Lane to the south.

-NO UPDATES TO THE PERFORMANCE MEASURES.
-During the second quarter of 2010, the IRP met to review designs for building improvements.
-Applications continue to be received, and design and engineering work is provided to the buildings and storefronts in the program.
-An open house was held for local store and building owners to learn more about the program and see some of the approve designs for building participating in the program.
-Installation of Tier 1 improvements, including signage and awnings, began.
+During the third quarter of 2010, the program was still receiving applications, and design and engineering work was provided to the buildings and storefronts in the program.
+Installation of Tier 1 improvements, including signage and awnings, continues.